ReportR: Create your first PDF

 To download a test version of the PDF template we will require at least one response to be created for the survey.

 The test PDF will always be created based on the last response on the survey.
+Just click Save and Test PDF anytime you want to test what you've done so far.

 Now you're good to go!
 Wow your respondents and be amazed with the results!